cmu-sei/iides/examples/example4.md

 - **`Name`**:
  Chinese Intelligence Agency
 - **`Sponsor type`**:
- Foreign National (*FN*) - An individual whose objectives are aligned with either the political, commercial, or military interests of a country other than where the incident originated.
+ Foreign National (*FN*) &mdash; An individual whose objectives are aligned with either the political, commercial, or military interests of a country other than where the incident originated.